lagadic/visp/README.txt

 CMake is a complete stand-alone platform-independant build-system replacing autotools (autoconf/autoheader/automake/libtools) completely.
-It depends just on installed cmake (tested with version 2.2.x) See http://www.cmake.org for details.
+It depends just on installed cmake (tested with cmake cvs version).
+It needs a cmake 2.4.x or more recent version of cmake.
+See http://www.cmake.org for details.

 USAGE: